 Nothing beats a holiday meal paired with the right wine.
 With so many different types to choose from it can get a little overwhelming trying to decide which one to have at the dinner table.
 We’ve tried to make it easy for you with the following holiday wine guide.

-In the majority of households in United States their main course will be turkey on Thanksgiving.
+Many households in the U.S., have turkey as their main dish for Thanksgiving.
 Because of this, we’ve highlighted the best types of wines to serve that will highlight the overall meal.

 This sweet wine is another excellent choice.
 The flavor of it can range from very sweet to just having a hint of a citrusy flavor.
 One of the best parts about this wine is that it is fairly inexpensive and you can get a decent bottle of it for around $10-$20.